EricLBuehler/mistral.rs/docs/UQFF.md

 - This means specifying a local path to a file ending in `.uqff`, where your new UQFF model will be created.
 - The quantization of a UQFF model is determined from the ISQ or model topology (see the [topology docs](TOPOLOGY.md) for more details on how ISQ and the topology mix).

+Along with the UQFF file, the generation process will also output several `.json` configuation files and `residual.safetensors`.
+All of these files are considered the
+UQFF model, and should be kept together or uploaded.

+> Note: Only the `.uqff` files are unique to the quantization level(s).
+If you are generating multiple UQFF files, it is OK for the others to be overwritten.

 After creating the UQFF file, you can upload the model to Hugging Face.
 To do this:
 1) [Create a new model](https://huggingface.co/docs/transformers/v4.17.0/en/create_a_model).
 2) Upload the UQFF file: